M-Ghosh9/M-Ghosh9/README.md

 - 👋 Hi, I’m Mahima Ghosh
 - Bachelors in Computer Science and Engineering
 - Masters in Human and Biological Robotics from Imperial College London
-- 👀 I’m interested in software and biological sciences
+- 👀 I’m interested in Software for Healthcare/HealthTech
 - 🌱 I’m developing my skills in Machine Learning, Deep Learning, Python, and Big Data Analytics
-- 💞️ I’m looking to collaborate on integrating Engineering and HealthTech
+- 💞️ I’m looking to collaborate on integrating Engineering and Healthcare
 - 📫 How to reach me by email mahimaghoshofficial@gmail.com

 <!---